westnordost/osmfeatures/README.md

 ### Initialize dictionary

 Point the dictionary to the directory where the data is located (see above).
-Use `FeaturesDictionary` as a singleton.
+Use `FeatureDictionary` as a singleton.
 ```java
 FeatureDictionary dictionary = FeatureDictionary.create("path/to/data"));
 ```